brandonocasey/habitat/README.md

 	* verify debug/error lines in unit tests
 * seperate plugin and git repos
 	* stuff git repos somewhere
-	* ln -s habit file to plugins/author/plugin
-	* this will make checking for updates easier
-	* will also make sourcing and info on plugins easier

 # Would Like